-- Develop an understanding of the nature of social policy in the cultural /social political, economic context. - Develop an understanding of social policy in the perspective of the national goals as enumerated in the Constitution of India. - Develop capacity to critically examine polices which have important bearing on social development and social work practice. - Acquire knowledge of policy analysis and policy formulation processes
+- Develop an understanding of the nature of social policy and the social, political, economic and cultural cultural context. - Develop an understanding of social policy in the perspective of the national goals as enumerated in the Constitution of India. - Develop capacity to critically examine polices, which have important bearing on social development and social work practice. - Acquire knowledge of policy analysis and policy formulation.

-The aim of this paper is to acquaint the students with the process of policy making and analysis its impact on the society.
-It will also prepare the students to find appropriate policy intervention to various social issues from the perspective of social work profession.
+The aim of this paper is to acquaint the students with the process of policy making & analysis and assess its impact on the society.
+It will also prepare the students to find appropriate policy intervention for various social issues from social work perspective.

-Unit no. Unit title Contents Credit point I Introduction to Social Policy Social Policy: Definition and scope History of social policy Social, economic and public policy Social policy and Indian constitution 1 II Social Policy: Approaches and Implementation Approaches to social policy Welfare, development and rights Social policy and ideology Policy and practice across the world 1 III Social Planning Social Planning: Concept, scope and objectives Social planning as an instrument of social policy Process of social planning Democratic decentralization and social planning in India 1 IV Determinants and steps of policy formulation Process of policy formulation in India Policy analysis based on objectives, implementation and outcome Analysis of various policies: Health, education, environment and policies related to marginalized sections 1 V Social Work and Social Policy Role of social workers in policy making Need and scope of social work intervention Social work research and social policy Social advocacy and social legislation 1
+Unit no. Unit title Contents Credit point I Introduction to Social Policy Social Policy: definition and scope History of social policy Social, economic and public policy Social policy and Indian constitution 1 II Social Policy: Approaches and Implementation Approaches to social policy Welfare, development and rights Social policy and ideology Policy and practice across the world 1 III Social Planning Social Planning: concept, scope and objectives Social planning as an instrument of social policy Process of social planning Democratic decentralization and social planning in India 1 IV Determinants and Steps of Policy Formulation Steps of policy formulation Process of policy formulation in India Political ideology and other determining factors of policy formulation Role of civil society in policy formulation 1 V Policy Analysis Policy analysis based on objectives, implementation, and outcome Methods and tools of policy analysis Analysis of various policies: health, education, environment and policies related to marginalized sections 1

-VI Social Work and Social Policy Role of social workers in policy making Need and scope of social work intervention Social work research and social policy Social advocacy and social legislation 1 ---- ------------------------------------- -- --- --
+VI Social Work and Social Policy Role of social workers in policy making Need and scope of social work intervention Social work research and social policy Social advocacy and social legislation 1 ---- ---------------------------------- -- ---

 - Alcock, P., Erskize, A. & MAY, M. (Eds.), 1998: The students companion to Social Policy, Blackwell / Social Policy Association, Oxford - Byres, T.J., 1997: The State, Development Planning and Liberalization in India, Oxford University Press, Delhi. - Chatterjee, P., 1996: Approach to the Welfare State, National Association of Social Workers, Washington DC. - Clrff .Alcock& Payne (ed.)
-2000: Introducing Social Policy, Prentice Hall, London. - Drake, R.F., 2001: The Principles of Social Policy, Palgrave, New York. - Gail, L.,Sharon, G., & Clarke, J.(ed.)
+2000: Introducing Social Policy, Prentice Hall, London. - Drake, R.F., 2001: The Principles of Social Policy, Palgrave, New York. - Gail, L., Sharon, G., & Clarke, J.(ed.)
 2000: Rethinking Social Policy, Open University Press in association with sage publications, London. - Gangrade, K.D.,1998: Social Legislation in India (vol. I & II) - Hill, M., 2003: Understanding Social Policy, 7th Edition, Blackwell Publishing, New York. - Hughes, G. & Lewis, G. (eds.)
 1998: Unsetting Welfare: The Reconstruction of Social Policy, The Open University, London - Weimer.
 D.L., & Vining, A.R., 1994: Policy Analysis; Concepts and Practice, Prentice Hall, New Jursey. - Hudson, J & Lowe, S., 2007: Understand the Policy Process, Rawat Publications, New Delhi. - KisanaLal, 1999: Legislative Process in India, Deep and Deep Publications, New Delhi.